K0nicki/Scripts/README.md

    - [vpn.sh](https://github.com/K0nicki/Scripts/blob/master/vpn.sh) - The script configures and starts OpenVPN service.
 Demand separate CA machine and connection between them.
 It works in two modes: Server and CA.

 ### Python:
    - [unixFF.sh](https://github.com/K0nicki/Scripts/blob/master/unixFF.sh) - Change file format of given as parameters files.
-If there was no input files, it change FF all files  in workdir with specified extension (.sh by default).
-You can change the extension by "-ext" option
+If there is no input files, it change FF all files in workdir with specified extension (.sh by default).
+You can change the extension with "-ext" option
    - [script.sh](https://github.com/K0nicki/Scripts/blob/master/script.sh) - Display given parameters

 ### PowerShell:
-   - [send.ps1](https://github.com/K0nicki/Scripts/blob/master/send.ps1) - This script automates sending to server.
-You can change the extension of sending files ("--ext" option), server address ("--addr", format: USER@ADDRESS:PATH)
+   - [send.ps1](https://github.com/K0nicki/Scripts/blob/master/send.ps1) - Automate sending sripts to server.
+You can change the extension of sending files ("--ext" option) and server address ("--addr", format: USER@ADDRESS:PATH).
+In case of no input files, it sends all files with matching extension in workdir

 ### Ansible:
    - [Ansible](https://github.com/K0nicki/Scripts/tree/master/Ansible) - Very simple configuration for Ansible.
 It was created to easily updating servers and coping my scripts to these machines.
 One command updates the entire topology!